ThinkEQ/assembly-solutions-ltd/src/pages/product-category/cable-assembly.md

         #### 25 Years Of Cable Assembly Services

         We have supplied Cable Assembly services for over 25 Years, after the company was founded in 2020.
-It was an incredible milestone to reach and has been a journey of growth since the start, where we started off manufacturing only cable assemblies, and from there steadily grown, where we now also build [wiring looms and wiring harnesses](/wiring-loom).
+It was an incredible milestone to reach and has been a journey of growth since the start, where we started off manufacturing only certain types of cable assembly, and from there steadily grown, where we now also build [wiring looms and wiring harnesses](/wiring-loom).

         Our years of establishment and wealth of experience has see us grow into one a trusted UK leading British manufacturer which is reputable for all cable assembly services and other wiring products.
 Being a supplier of cable assembly services for over 25 years has extensively broadened our knowledge and expertise in multiple markets.
 These include; Automotive, General Engineering, Medical & Nuclear.